-Figure 55: 3-D model of the top of Cambrian aquifer for offshore E7 structure that straddles the boundary between Latvia and Lithuania (Shogenov et al, 2013 b)
+Figure 55: 3-D model of the top of Cambrian aquifer for offshore E7 structure that straddles the boundary between Latvia and Lithuania (After Shogenov et al, 2013 b, © Geological Society of Finland 2013 (licensed under CC BY-NC 4.0)

 Lithuanian onshore oil production started in 1991.
 It reached peak production peak during 2004 with 2.8 Mbbl per day.
 In Lithuania, 15 commercial oil fields are found in Cambrian sandstones, three are in Silurian reefs, and one lies in Ordovician strata.
 Oil of all fields is light.
 Twelve presently operating oil fields that lie in the Deimena Formation in western Lithuania are close to depletion and could be considered for UHS (Table 31, Figure 56, Figure 57).